stratisproject/BlockchainProgramming/cover.md

 # Programming The Blockchain in C**\#**
 _Authored by Nicolas Dorier
-Creator of NBitcoin, The .NET Bitcoin Framework_
+Creator of NStratis, The .NET Stratis Framework_

 _Co-authored with Bill Strait
 Founder of Billd Labs_